aosabook/500lines/pedometer/README.md

 Running the App
 =============
 * This app uses Sinatra.
 Start the web server by running **ruby pedometer.rb** from the **pedometer** directory.
-* Navigate to **localhost:4567/trials**.
+* Navigate to **localhost:4567/uploads**.
-* You'll see two example trials.
-Both of these trials are from the same walk, but the first parses data in format 1 above (combined acceleration), and the second parses data in format 2 (user acceleration and gravitational acceleration).
+* You'll see a few example uploads.
+Both of these uploads are from the same walk, but the first parses data in format 1 above (combined acceleration), and the second parses data in format 2 (user acceleration and gravitational acceleration).
 * The form on the right allows you to upload a data set, parse it, and save it to the file system.
 * Clicking on the **Detail** link shows more information, as well as the first 1000 points in the data series produced at the two main stages of the step count calculation.